congca0/congca0.github.io/research.md

 author_profile: true
 ---

-I work on causal inference, AI, and machine learning for biomedical data, with a focus on improving how we understand complex health data and make clinical decisions.

----

 ## Causal AI and Clinical Decision-Making

 I develop causal inference and AI methods for clinical and surgical